Bruno Pinchard: Early life and career

 Since 2021, he has continued his work in France at the Centre Jean Pépin (CNRS-ENS Ulm), and has developed his research along two institutional lines: the Société Dantesque de France, of which he is the founder, and Actualités de René Thom.

-Moreover, Bruno Pinchard has given lectures abroad: at the Istituto Italiano per gli Studi Filosofici in Naples, and at Italian research centers (Catania, Bologna, Trento).
+Moreover, Bruno Pinchard has given lectures abroad: at the Istituto Italiano per gli Studi Filosofici in Naples, and at Italian research centres (Catania, Bologna, Trento).
 He has presented works on Descartes at the University of Chicago and on Rabelais at the University of North Carolina at Chapel Hill.
 He has been invited to universities in Quebec (Laval and UM) and Romania.
-He has traveled twice to Israel to present his work on Rabelais and the Jewish tradition.
+He has travelled twice to Israel to present his work on Rabelais and the Jewish tradition.
 He also works with the Université Libre de Belgique.
-In 2008, he taught at Japanese universities (Nihon, Waseda, Todai, Kwansei-Gakuin).
-He has regularly visited China, in particular Sun-Yat-sen University in Canton and Beijing Normal University (BNU) in Beijing.
+In 2008, he taught at Japanese universities (Nihon, Waseda, Todai, Kwansei-Gakuin).He has regularly visited China, especially the Sun-Yat-sen University in Canton.

+China constitutes a centre of interest for Pinchard; in this regard, he will follow the footsteps of the poet Saint-John Perse, the sinologist Marcel Granet, and the writer André Malraux, so as to seek wisdom in the East.

+Starting from December 2025, he will eventually teach during a semester at the Beijing Normal University (BNU) in Beijing.
+The teachings should focus on the western tradition, Humanism and the works of Karl Marx.
+He may work so as to foster a spiritual rebirth of the East and to reunite through thinking the Occident and the Orient.

+His recent studies concern mostly his translations and commentaries of Dante Alighieri.
+He will, in the near future, publish a new edition of the Inferno (Dante).